bespinian/serverless-workshop/README.md

    zip -j function.zip level-0/function/index.js
    ```

 1. Find out your Account ID by clicking your username in the top right corner.
+Then set it as a variable in your shell.

    ```shell
    export ACCOUNT_ID=<your account ID>